 Justin’s description covers this pretty well—what's also worth mentioning is the Akka Distributed Data module, which provides resilient and scalable, eventually consistent and composable data types like Maps, Sets, Counters, Registers etc, based on CRDTs (Conflict-Free Replicated Data Types).

-Lots–indeed, the whole Typesafe Activator framework is focused on making it stupid-easy to try out various scenarios quickly and easily, with embedded tutorials.
+Lots–indeed, the Lightbend stack is focused on making it stupid-easy to try out various scenarios quickly and easily, with embedded tutorials.
 I routinely pull up an Activator sample when I want to learn a new aspect of the system–it only takes a couple of minutes, and is a great way to see various modules in action, kick the tires and experiment with them.

 Well, it's a proper Actor system.
 Supervision is at the heart of everything.
 Indeed, Akka per se largely *started* when Jonas Bonér took a look at the existing Actor implementations back around 2007 and pointed out that their big weakness was not taking supervision seriously enough.
 So supervisor hierarchies are baked into the soul of Akka, and have been from the start.
 By now, that's very, very mature.